-- 1.6.1 The Governing Body, which consists of the President, the Fellows under Titles A, B, C and D and two Graduate Students, is the principal executive and policy-making body of the College, with general responsibility for the control of the College as a place of education, learning and research, for the planning of its work, and for the management of its resources.
-By Statute, the Governing Body is responsible for administering the College's estates and property and for formally approving the College accounts each year. - 1.6.2 To perform these responsibilities effectively, it delegates to the Finance Committee authority to manage, in accordance with general policies laid down from time to time by the Governing Body, the land, property and investments of the College and its financial affairs in general and to direct the Bursar in the performance of his financial duties.
-The duties of the Bursar are determined by the Governing Body and include managing the College property and keeping the College accounts.
-Under the Statutes, the Council shall control and manage such College business as shall be prescribed by the Governing Body.
+- 1.6.1 Council is the principal executive and policy-making body of the College, with general responsibility for the control of the College as a place of education, learning and research, for the planning of its work, and for the management of its resources.
+By Statute, Council is responsible for administering the College's estates and property and for formally approving the College accounts each year. - 1.6.2 To perform these responsibilities effectively, it delegates to the Finance Committee authority to manage, in accordance with general policies laid down from time to time by Council, the land, property and investments of the College and its financial affairs in general and to direct the Bursar in the performance of his financial duties.
+The duties of the Bursar are determined by Council and include managing the College property and keeping the College accounts.
+Under the Statutes, the Council shall control and manage such College business as shall be prescribed by Council.